genicam/harvesters/README.rst

     # Don't forget to queue the buffer.
     buffer.queue()

-In this option, again, do not forget that you have to queue the buffer by yourself.
-If you forgot queueing it, then you'll lose a buffer that could be used for image acquisition.
+In this option, again, please do not forget that you have to queue the buffer by yourself.
+If you forget queueing it, then you'll lose a buffer that could be used for image acquisition.
 Everything is up to your design, so please choose an appropriate way for you.
 In addition, once you queued the buffer, the Buffer object will be obsolete.
 There's nothing to do with it.

 Okay, then you would stop image acquisition with the following code: